The Course of the Tournament

 The explanations given in the next few paragraphs shall only illustrate the structure and course of the events in a Stage.
 For a more detailed overview of the Stage regulations please confer the official tournament regulations .

-After the mentioned introduction the actual Reporter-Team on one of the 17 problems.
-The Opponent-Team must challenge the Reporter-Team accepts a challenge.
-If a team rejects a challenge too often during the whole tournament this team will loose some points.
+After the mentioned introduction, the Opponent-Team must challenge the Reporter-Team for one of the 17 tasks.
+Reporter-Team can accept or reject the challenge.
+If a team rejects a challenge too often during the whole tournament this team will lose some points.

 If a problem has been selected the Reporter-Team has five minutes for preparation which are usually used to prepare notes,